Best Portable Monitors for Dorm 2026

 The Verdict

 If you're a budget-first shopper who wants a second screen without breaking the parent budget and you've shortlisted the ViewSonic VG1655, that's the path of least friction.
 The DGH Dorm-Footprint Fit Score reaches 8.9 — passes weight and desk-depth gates with FHD as the trade-off.
-Reviewed.com confirms the value pick at $169.
+RTINGS calls it an acceptable portable monitor built for on-the-go use.

 How We Score: DGH Dorm-Footprint Fit Score